Irritable Bowel Syndrome – IBS – Homeopathic treatment

 Hormonal Changes

 Hormonal changes, which are more common in women than men, make IBS more prevalent among women.
-Hormonal changes are common around the woman’s menstrual cycle and at menopause.
+Hormonal changes are common around a woman’s menstrual cycle and at menopause.

 Infections after effect for Irritable Bowel Syndrome